djhshih/quick-bash/README.md

 To illustrate the utility of Bash, imagine that you are asked to write

-> A program that deads a text file and prints a table of unique words and
+> A program that reads a text file and prints a table of unique words and
 > corresponding frequencies, sorted from most to least frequent.

 In 1986, Donald Knuth, the Father of the analysis of computer algorithms, was